PreEmptive logo

 Let’s examine the history of the Android build process to understand this and get an idea of where they’re going next.

 Android builds have always been inherently complex because they start with Java source, compile it to Java bytecode, and then convert it to Android dex.
-That bytecode stage isn’t fundamentally necessary; it’s possible to go straight to dex from Java source code.
+That bytecode stage isn’t fundamentally necessary; going straight to dex from Java source code is possible.
 That two-stage conversion slows down the build, slows down developers, and puts negative pressure on the entire ecosystem.

-Google has demonstrated that they take that very seriously.
+Google has demonstrated that it takes that very seriously.

 In 2014, Google announced the “experimental” Jack toolchain designed to replace the two-stage build process with a single stage, straight from Java source to dex bytecode.
 The idea was that Jack would do the entire build in one toolchain without unnecessary conversions—making it much faster.